johannamannisto/johannamannisto.github.io/cmdline_course.md

 source venv/bin/activate
 ```

 This will be very useful to use when I want to activate a virtual environment within terminal.
 I had also never encountered the `make` command before or Makefiles.
+I primarily use Anaconda Navigator these days and set up virtual environments outside of the terminal, however I now have more experience using pip as well as creating adn activating virtual environments through the terminal rather than going through another app.

 ## Week 7: Jekyll & Github Pages